-Saturday consequence may be used in lieu of out-of-school suspensions at the discretion of administration and parent/guardian consent.
+Saturday consequence may be used in lieu of Out-of-School suspensions at the discretion of administration and parent/guardian consent.
 Students will participate in central consequences from 9:00 a.m. until 12:00 p.m. at Lacey Township High School.
-The school is not responsible for student transportation to and from Saturday consequence.
+The school is not responsible for student transportation to and from central consequence.